 Invest in an energy-efficient heat recovery ventilator that brings fresh air in and carries stale air out.
 Buy a hygrometer and keep relative humidity between 30 and 50 percent.
 Install an air cleaning system; it can eliminate up to 99 percent of contaminants.

-To learn more about affordable, clean-air solutions for Metropolis homes or to schedule an air quality evaluation, visit Wood AC or call (123) 456-7890.
+To learn more about affordable, clean-air solutions for Metropolis homes or to schedule an air quality evaluation, visit Wood Air Conditioning & Plumbing or call (123) 456-7890.